SyncholisticMG/gh/chapter3/founderBeings.md

 Crossing galaxies and universes was a monumental task.
 This created the farming.
 The beings imbued with founder technology woke up.
-They became aggressive and defensive,
+They became aggressive and defensive.
 They started dividing territory and claiming space for themselves.
 This is when the main reptilian species came.
 They had conquered their own builder foundation technology,